DEIB-GECO/genereg/doc/source/encode.rst

 ``extract_tfs(cell_lines, gencode_version)``

-	The EXTRACT_TFS operation extracts, from ChIP_Seq ENCODE experiments and for assembly GRCh38, the Transcription Factors of specific cell lines that bind to promoter regions of genes in the specified version of the GENCODE genomic annotations, filtering by 'conservative idr thresholded peaks' in order to extract higher quality region data, and removing negative audits in order to keep only high quality data samples.
-Intermediate result files are exported locally during the execution of the function, while the final set of transcription factors is returned as a Python dictionary (dict_GeneTF.p), where each target gene (set as key) is associated with the list of TFs binding to its promoters (set as value).
+	The EXTRACT_TFS operation extracts, from ChIP_Seq ENCODE experiments and for assembly GRCh38, the Transcription Factors of specific cell lines that bind to promoter regions of genes in the specified version of the GENCODE genomic annotations; it filters the considered experiments by 'conservative idr thresholded peaks' in order to extract higher quality region data, removing experiment data with negative audits in order to keep only high quality data samples.
+Intermediate result files are exported locally during the execution of the function, while the final set of transcription factors is returned as a Python dictionary (dict_GeneTF.p), where each target gene (set as key) is associated with the list of TFs that bind to its promoters (set as value).

 	**Parameters:**